What is the difference between ISO 9001 and ISO 22000?May 27, 2022 2023-10-23 12:46

 ISO 9001 and ISO 22000 are two different standards.
 ISO 9001 is a quality management system standard that can be used by any organization, regardless of size or industry.
 ISO 22000 is a food safety management system standard that can be used by organizations in the food and beverage industry.
 The two standards have some similarities, but also have some key differences.
 For example, ISO 9001 contains requirements related to quality management, while ISO 22000 contains requirements related to food safety.
 Additionally, the two standards have different scopes and applications.
 ISO 9001 is used to assess the quality management system of an organization, while ISO 22000 is used to assess the food safety management system of an organization.

--ISO 9001 is focused on quality management, while ISO 22000 focuses on food safety.
+– ISO 9001 covers quality management, while ISO 22000 covers food safety management.